ejparnell/pokemon-research-team/lessons/03_building_agents.md

 ## Step 3: Building the Coordinator System

-Now we need to create the system that makes our agents work together.
+Now we need to create a system that enables our agents to work together effectively.
 Create a new file `src/agents/coordinator.py`:

 ### Setting Up the Coordinator Imports